Executive Secretary – Moulana Muhammad Shahid Raza (OBE)

 With the cooperation of some dedicated young Muslims he established the Muslim Food Board UK in 1992 in Leicester, which has now grown into a national organisation offering guidelines and expert opinion in respect to Islamic dietary laws.

 He moved in 1984 to London at the invitation of the late Dr. Zaki M.A.
 Badawi (1922-2006) to join The Muslim College, at the time a pioneering institution in Western Europe for the training of Imams and community leaders.
 Here he designed and conducted the very first in-service training course for Imams and headed a three year induction programme for officers of the Metropolitan Police force to familiarise them with Muslim culture and traditions.

-He is presently Executive Secretary and Registrar of The Muslim Law (Shariah) Council UK.
+He served as Executive Secretary and Registrar of The Muslim Law (Shariah) Council UK.
 The Council has helped thousands of Muslims, particularly women, since its establishment in 1985, in resolving their family and matrimonial disputes.

 - Trustee – The National Spirituality & Mental Health Forum, London

 - Member Executive Committee – The InterFaith Network UK